CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

           open access to the S3 Bucket via the Access Point, then on the Access Point you define more stringent permissions.

+## VPC Sizing and Considerations

+    Designing a VPC requires a well thought out and highly detailed design, it must consider the now and must also consider tomorrow to be robust enough for future business needs.
+Things to consider:

+        i.
+What size should the VPC be, i.e. CIDR range. ii.
+Other networks you'll interact with, overlapping CIDRs will complicate communication.
+You should consider ranges other VPC's, Cloud Providers, On-Premises, Partners and Vendors use, and try to avoid them.
+        iii.
+Consider the future, what might you need? iv.
+VPC Structure, tiers (i.e. web, app and db) and resiliency zones (AZs).

+    AWS CIDR Considerations:

+        i.
+The default VPC uses 172.31.0.0/16 (172.31.0.0 -> 172.31.255.255)
+        ii.
+Some AWS Services use 172.17.0.0/16 (172.17.0.0 -> 172.17.255.255)
+        iii.
+A VPC at a minimum /28 (16 IP Addresses) and a maximum /16 (65536 IP Addresses). iv.
+Avoid common ranges, i.e. 10.0, a lot of people use this as a default, and 10.1 because it's a natural increment of 10.0 for people to use.
+        v.
+Reserve 2+ ranges per region being used per account.
+For example, if we're going to use 2 EU Regions, 2 US and an Australian Region across 3 accounts you would need 5 * 2 * 3 = 30 ranges.

+    When considering your subnet IP Addressing there are some reserved addresses, five in total:

+        i.
+The network address: x.y.z.0 (i.e. 10.132.12.0, 19.148.12.0...).
+        ii.
+Network+1 for VPC Router: x.y.z.1 (i.e. 10.132.12.1, 19.148.12.1...).
+        iii.
+Network+2 for DNS: x.y.z.2 (i.e. 10.132.12.2, 19.148.12.2...).
+        iv.
+Network+3 for future feature: x.y.z.3 (i.e. 10.132.12.3, 19.148.12.3...).
+        v.
+The broadcast address: x.y.z.255 (i.e. 0.132.12.255, 19.148.12.255...).

+![AWS VPC Sizing Chart][awsVPCSizing]

+    Considering the above AWS VPC Sizing Chart we can workout the respective details:

+        i.
+Netmask: /24 -
+             Each part of an ip address is a byte (8 bits), so a netmask of 24 is 3 bytes, therefore reserves the first three parts of the IP Address for the network, i.e. x.x.x.255, leaving you with 256 (including 0) available total IPs.
+        ii.
+Subnet Size:
+             Depending on the number of VPCs/Subnets we require, we will need to reserve more of the available IP addresses for the network part, for example, if we require 10 VPCs/Subnets we would need 4 extra bits to from the host part to represent them (2x2x2x2 = 16, i.e. we can't use 3 bits because 2x2x2=8, so not enough to cover the 10 we need). iii.
+Hosts/Subnet:
+             This is the (total number of IP Addresses)/(number of subnets) - 5 reserved addresses. iv.
+Subnets/VPC: The number of Subnets/VPCs as per your business requirement.
+        v.
+Total IPs (usable):
+             (total number of IP addresses) - (number of Subnets/VPC)*(5 reserved addresses)

+        To demonstrate we will use the Extra Large from the AWS VPC Sizing Chart:

+        Netmask: /16 - 10.0.255.255
+        Subnet Size: /20 - 16+(2*2*2*2) [for the 16 subnets/vpcs required]
+        Hosts/Subnet: 2^16/16 - 5 = 4091
+        Subnets/VPC: 8
+        Total IPs (usable) 2^16 - 16 * 5 = 65465

+    When designing your VPC you should ask:

+        i.
+How many subnets will you need? ii.
+How many IPs total and how many per subnet?

+        Main things to consider here, how many Availability Zones will you utilise for resilience, and how many tiers (i.e. application, db, etc.) do you need?

+        If we want to utilise high availability, we should use three availability zones, as this will work with most regions, plus a spare for future proofing.
+Therefore we would need 4 subnets, so if we started with a /18, it would become a /20 in each subnet.

+        Now let's assume our application requires 3 tiers: web, app and db, we should add another tier again for future use for a total of 4 tiers.
+This would result in the requirement of 16 subnets i.e. 4 tiers across 4 availability zones, 4*4=16.
+Again, if we started with a /18, we would not have /22 in each of the subnets.

+    Note: for CIDR ranges read https://docs.aws.amazon.com/vpc/latest/userguide/vpc-cidr-blocks.html

 [awsLocateSecurityCredentials]: ./images/aws-security-credentials.png
 [awsAddMFA]: ./images/aws-add-mfa.png
 [awsDeviceNameAndMedium]: ./images/aws-device-name-medium.png